FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 As mentioned earlier, there are two different processes for contract deployment handled by the `ContractFactory`.
 These can be used interchangeably, however, the `deploy` method is recommended as it will automatically choose the appropriate deployment process based on the contract size.

-This call resolves as soon as the transaction to deploy the contract is submitted and returns three items: the `contractId`, a `getTransactionId` function and a `waitForResult` function.
+This call resolves as soon as the transaction to deploy the contract is submitted and returns three items: the `contractId`, a `waitForTransactionId` function and a `waitForResult` function.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#deploy{ts:line-numbers}

 The `contract` instance will be returned only after calling `waitForResult` and waiting for it to resolve.
 To avoid blocking the rest of your code, you can attach this promise to a hook or listener that will use the contract only after it is fully deployed.
 Similarly, the transaction ID is only available once the underlying transaction has been funded.
-To avoid blocking the code until the ID is ready, you can use the `getTransactionId` function to await it's retrieval.
+To avoid blocking the code until the ID is ready, you can use the `waitForTransactionId` function to await it's retrieval.

 ### 3. Executing a Contract Call